-Integrative Negotiation In Complex Organizational Agent Systems x2zhang@umassd.edu lesser@cs.umass.edu
+Integrative Negotiation In Complex Organizational Agent Systems

+Xiaoqin Zhang
-Xiaoqin Zhang Computer and Information Science Department University of Massachusetts at Dartmouth

-Victor Lesser Computer Science Department University of Massachusetts at Amherst

-Honeywell Laboratories Tom.Wagner@honeywell.com
+Computer and Information Science Department University of Massachusetts at Dartmouth x2zhang@umassd.edu Victor Lesser Computer Science Department University of Massachusetts at Amherst lesser@cs.umass.edu Tom Wagner Automated Reasoning Group Honeywell Laboratories Tom.Wagner@honeywell.com

-Tom Wagner

-Automated Reasoning Group

-ABSTRACT
+Abstract

-This paper addresses the problem of negotiation in a complex organizational context and tries to bridge the gap between self-interested negotiation and cooperative negotiation.
-An integrative negotiation mechanism is introduced, which enables agents to choose any attitude from the extremes of self-interested and cooperative to those that are partially self-interested and partially cooperative.
-This mechanism is based on and also extends the motivational qualities(MQ) framework for evaluating which task an agent should pursue at each time point.
+This paper introduces an integrative negotiation mechanism is introduced, which enables agents to choose any attitude from the extremes of self-interested and fully cooperative to those that are partially self-interested and partially cooperative.
 Experimental work verifies this mechanism and explores the question whether it always improves the social welfare to have an agent be completely cooperative.
+It is found that it is good for the organization to have agents being partially cooperative in their local negotiation with other agents rather than being fully cooperative, in order to deal more effectively with the uncertainty of not having a more informed view of the state of the entire agent organization.